 Cosmetics, a long-established industry that has a detailed set of regulations the latest came into force in 2013.
 This is the European Cosmetics Regulation 1223/2009.
 This set about deciding what should be on the packaging of cosmetics across the European Union.
 This allows the same standard and people can use products confidently everywhere.

 The need for this was down to allowing people to use products safely.
 We are talking about allergic reactions or sensitivity to ingredients causing discomfort or illness.
 Establishing a set list of what’s on packaging and standardising the names of any ingredients used.
+Update many of our cosmetics/make-up customers are finding themselves needing to display a tactile warning of danger (ISO 11683) on their products.
+So far this has included spirit gum, some essential oils and brush cleaner.

 Common Ground & Conventions